atli164/Team8H-project/UserStories.md

 As a hotel manager, I want to be able to respond to reviews and dispute false ones, since reviews are very important when travelers choose hotels.

-As a trip planner, I want to list travel packages which include hotel rooms, so I can give travelers options. (orða betur, þörfin hér er að trip planners þurfa aðgang að sér API til að lista hluti)
+As a trip planner, I want to list travel packages which include hotel rooms, so I can give travelers options. (orða betur, þörfin hér er að trip planners þurfa aðgang að sér API til að lista hluti) (Breyta í "I want to have an interface to bundle together room offerings, so I can make bookings on the behalf of my customers"?)

 As a tax inspector, I need access to the tax identification numbers of the hotels, to fullfill my legal responsibility to survey hotel service providers.
-(Alveg spurning hvort við höfum þetta með (sem user story) en yfirvöld þyrftu allavega sér API til að fá upplýsingar um fyrirtækin sem nota síðuna)
+(Alveg spurning hvort við höfum þetta með (sem user story) en yfirvöld þyrftu allavega sér API til að fá upplýsingar um fyrirtækin sem nota síðuna ((atli) mér finnst þetta fínt user story))

 ## Jón